liz-fernandez/Honours_Bioinfo_2024/04-loop_Shell.md

 > Instead of running `mv`, this loop runs `echo`, which prints out:
 >
 > ~~~
-> mv basilisk.dat original-basilisk.dat
+> mv basilisk.fasta original-basilisk.fasta
-> mv unicorn.dat original-unicorn.dat
+> mv unicorn.fasta original-unicorn.fasta
 > ~~~
 >
 > *without* actually running those commands.
 We can then use up-arrow to